 Although technically OneDrive doesn’t fall under the umbrella of online backup software it can still be used to that end.

-In this article, you’ll learn how to backup files to OneDrive on a computer and mobile devices.
+In this article, you’ll learn how to back up files to OneDrive on a computer and mobile device.
 In addition to that, we’ll discuss if it is secure storage for your sensitive data and how to backup OneDrive for business.